elixir-lang/elixir/lib/elixir/pages/writing-documentation.md

     @doc deprecated: "Use Foo.bar/2 instead"

-Note, the `:deprecated` key does not warn when a developer invokes the functions.
+Note that the `:deprecated` key does not warn when a developer invokes the functions.
 If you want the code to also emit a warning, you can use the `@deprecated` attribute:

     @deprecated "Use Foo.bar/2 instead"